HARTWELL PHYSIO - FREQUENTLY ASKED QUESTIONS (FAQ)

 - Can physiotherapy help knee arthritis or avoid surgery?
 Yes.
 Physiotherapy can improve joint function, reduce pain, and strengthen surrounding muscles.
 Evidence-based programs like GLA:D® help manage symptoms, improve mobility, and in many cases delay or prevent surgery.

 - How many physiotherapy sessions will I need?
 The number of sessions varies depending on your condition, goals, and response to treatment.
 Some people need just a few visits, while others benefit from ongoing programs.
 Your physiotherapist will create a clear, tailored plan with regular progress reviews.
+And don’t forget, most private health extras cover physio, so your out-of-pocket costs are often lower than you’d think.
+Worth checking your policy before you come in.

 - Is physiotherapy worth the money?
 Yes!
 Physiotherapy can reduce pain, improve function, prevent injuries, and enhance your overall quality of life.
 Early intervention often avoids more costly treatments like surgery or long-term medication.